openstack/tempest/HACKING.rst

 Test class level resources should be defined in the `resource_setup` method of the test class, except for any credential obtained from the credentials provider, which should be set-up in the `setup_credentials` method.
+Cleanup is best scheduled using `addClassResourceCleanup` which ensures that the cleanup code is always invoked, and in reverse order with respect to the creation order.

+In both cases - test level and class level cleanups - a wait loop should be scheduled before the actual delete of resources with an asynchronous delete.

 The test base class `BaseTestCase` defines Tempest framework for class level fixtures. `setUpClass` and `tearDownClass` are defined here and cannot be